LouD82/korean-meal-planner/docs/session-guide.md

 # Session 10
+Implemented React Router for navigation between views, creating a structured page system with consistent layout and navigation.

+# Session 11
 Determined next step to create the RecipeDetail component for displaying comprehensive recipe information when a recipe card is clicked.

 # Session 9